-While the predominant housing type is expected to continue to be single family detached, the City will encourage a wide range of housing types and densities in appropriate locations within individual neighborhood areas including duplexes single family attached, rowhouses, cottage clusters, accessory dwelling units, and detached multifamily, manufactured housing, and mobile home parks.
+While the predominant housing type is expected to continue to be single family detached, the City will encourage a wide range of housing types and densities in appropriate locations within individual neighborhood areas including duplexes, rowhouses, cottage clusters, accessory dwelling units, multifamily, manufactured housing, and mobile home parks.

 The City of Milwaukie will not immediately zone all high density or Town Center land for maximum development.
 Some areas involved are already predominantly developed at a lower density, leaving only pockets of vacant land currently suitable for immediate density increases.
-The rezoning will occur over time, and will be consistent with the Town Center Master Plan based on applications which can demonstrate consistency with plan policies, as set forth in the

-City's Comprehensive Plan and, with public facility plans and standards, adequate to support maximum development.
+The rezoning will occur over time, and will be consistent with the Town Center Master Plan based on applications which can demonstrate consistency with plan policies, as set forth in the City's Comprehensive Plan and, with public facility plans and standards, adequate to support maximum development.
 This process will ensure that development will occur with a timely, orderly, and efficient provision of public facilities and services as required by State Goal 11.

 - 1. The City will encourage the development of infill housing that uses innovative development techniques for the purpose of reducing housing costs as well as creating an attractive living environment.
-Such techniques may include the reduction of lot size standards in established neighborhoods; allowing duplex single family attached housing units in appropriate areas; and encouraging the construction of small housing units.
+Such techniques may include the reduction of lot size standards in established neighborhoods; allowing duplex housing units in appropriate areas; and encouraging the construction of small housing units.
 A design review process shall be used within the Mixed Use Overlay Zone to assure that infill development is suitable in a given location. - 2.
 The City will encourage the development of larger subdivisions and PUDs that use innovative development techniques for the purpose of reducing housing costs as well as creating an attractive living environment.
 Such techniques to reduce costs may include providing a variety of housing size, type, and amenities.
 The City may provide density bonuses, additional building height allowances, or other such incentives for the provision of affordable housing in residential development projects.
-An additional housing unit will be allowed for each unit priced for sale at twenty-five (25) percent below the average new single family housing cost established in the most recent edition of "Real Estate Trends," published semi-annually by the Metropolitan Portland Real Estate Research Committee, Inc. Overall project density may not exceed the allowable density plus ten (10) percent, which may be added to the Planned Unit Development bonus. - 3.
+Overall project density may not exceed the allowable density plus ten (10) percent, which may be added to the Planned Unit Development bonus. - 3.
 Manufactured housing is encouraged and allowed wherever single-family housing is permitted in the City as long as density standards and other applicable policies are met.
 The City will encourage the provision of housing at types and densities indicated in the City's housing needs assessments summarized on Table 2. - 4.
 Mobile home parks will be allowed in Low, Moderate, and Medium Density areas in zones allowing development at 6-12 units per acre, and will be subject to park design and appearance standards and review in a public hearing. - 5.
 Although not all higher density and Town Center lands will immediately be zoned for maximum permissible densities, the rezoning of these lands will be approved when it can be demonstrated that adequate public facilities exist or can be provided in accordance with City plans and standards to support increased development.